Bandar Tasik Puteri: Demographics

 As of 2013 it is estimated that there are 60,000 people residing in Bandar Tasik Puteri.
-The primary residents appear to be Malay followed by Chinese and Indian.
+The majority of the population consists of Malays, followed by Chinese and Indian communities.
 The area is surrounded by neighbouring Kampung Bahru Kundang village, M-Residence & M-Residence 2 (Mah Sing Group), Kundang Estates (Gamuda Land) and Bandar Baru Kundang.

 Geography

 Bandar Tasik Puteri is a planned community, with an area of more than 2670 acres of leasehold land and developed by Rawang Lakes Sdn Bhd, a subsidiary of Low Yat Group.
 It is divided into 34 sections ranging from BTP1 to BTP34.
 This township consists of apartments, terrace houses, semi-detached houses and super link bungalows.
 These sections are served by roads, e.g. Jalan 4/22 ("Jalan" is a Malay word that means road, 4 is the section and 22 is the road number.)
 Houses on one side of the road have even numbers, and the other side have odd numbers.
 Hence, one side of a road will consist of houses with numbers 2, 4, 6, 8 and so on while the opposite will have houses numbered 1, 3, 5, 7 and so forth.